boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Adding row](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-row.png)

-You can apply [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) option for the rows field, if required.
+You can apply a [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) option for the rows field, if required.

-This will render chart in series.
+This will render the chart in a series.

 ![Configured with series](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/configured-with-series.png)

 ## Hidden Column

-Hidden columns are useful in cases where we don't want the fields to take part in the visualization, but only to be used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).
+Hidden columns are useful in cases where we do not want the fields to be included in the visualization, but only used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/assigndata.png)

 We can configure both measure and dimension fields into the hidden column.
-For measure we will be having all the settings we have for the measure fields expect formatting and filtering.
+For measures, we will have all the settings we have for the measure fields except for formatting and filtering.

 ![Configured with  measure series](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/measure.png)

-In the case of dimension fields we will having the following options only.
-In Date fields we will having all available types except sorting, relative date filter, settings and filters.
+In the case of dimension fields, we will have the following options only.
+In Date fields, we will have all available types except sorting, relative date filter, settings, and filters.

 ![Configured with  dimension series](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/dimension.png)